 The pierogi: Jukebox has a full pierogi menu, with 8 different types of pierogi to choose from, along with a dozen different dipping sauces.
 While these pierogi are served with grilled onions, they’re almost more of a finger food than something you need to eat with a knife and fork.
 My favorites here are actually the vegan buffalo chickpea pierogi, and Elliot and I also enjoyed the potato bacon ones.

-The setting: Jukebox is a newer Ohio City neighborhood bar with a jukebox (duh) and a great bar staff.
+The setting: Jukebox is an Ohio City neighborhood bar with a jukebox (duh) and a great bar staff.
 They serve up a bunch of tasty bites beyond pierogi, and also have an extensive beer list and some good cocktails (the Tony-rita is famous here).

 Good to know: They update their jukebox catalog every month!